2. Solid Mechanics

 Reaction force: Sum of reactions due to EBC and NBC

-A comparison of the lowest eigenmode with an simulation preformed with Abaqus 6.4:
+A comparison of the lowest eigenmode with an simulation performed with Abaqus 6.4:

 _images/verification.solidmechanics.buckling.psc5.mode1-both.png